Jomarra96/Environmental_Monitoring_Platform/ARCHITECTURE.md

 -   Using the modem as a slave AT command module makes TLS transparent, we don't have to interact with it.

 ## Memory Management: How do you ensure zero heap usage while handling variable data rates and buffering?
+In our simple example, we'll keep a 10min sampling rate from a Temp & RH sensor.
+This allows us to keep more than a week's worth of data in a buffer while still having plenty of space for stack growth and other program buffers (UART, I2C, etc.).
+If we were to integrate variable data rates and multiple sensor selection, we would need to find a balance between data retention strategy and data rate.
+It's just a trade-off, after all.
+An external memory like an SD card would easily solve this issue, though.